Cape Verde: Emigration and immigration

 Almost twice as many Cape Verdeans live abroad (nearly one million) than in the country itself.
-The islands have a long history of emigration and Cape Verdeans are highly dispersed worldwide, from Macau to Haiti and Argentina to Sweden.
+The islands have a long history of emigration, and Cape Verdeans are highly dispersed worldwide, from Macau to Haiti and Argentina to Sweden.
 The diaspora may be much larger than official statistics indicate, as, until independence in 1975, Cape Verdean immigrants had Portuguese passports.

-The majority of Cape Verdeans live in the United States and Western Europe, with the former hosting the largest overseas population at 500,000.
-Most Cape Verdeans in the U.S. are concentrated in New England, particularly the cities of Providence, New Bedford, and Boston; Brockton, Massachusetts, has the largest community of any American city (18,832).
-Cape Verdean immigrants have a long history of enlistment in the U.S. military, with a presence in every major conflict from the Revolutionary War to the Vietnam War.
+The majority live in the United States and Western Europe, with the former hosting the largest overseas population at 500,000.
+Most in the U.S. are concentrated in New England, particularly Boston, New Bedford, and Providence; Brockton, Massachusetts, has the largest community of any American city (18,832).

+Cape Verdeans have been migrating to Massachusetts since the 1840s, but most of the current population arrived in the 1970s.
+They are now one of the top ten immigrant groups in Boston and the largest hailing from Africa.
+The first wave of immigrants came to Massachusetts to work in the whaling industry.
+When whaling declined, they moved into maritime jobs, seasonal agricultural work (like picking cranberries), and factory work.
+The second wave of immigrants arrived after Cape Verde gained independence in 1975.
+They also found work in factories, but as manufacturing plants closed down, they moved into the service industry in the 1990s.
+Immigrants have developed a vibrant small business sector, including restaurants, groceries, real estate and insurance offices, and other enterprises.
+Immigrants in the U.S. have a long history of enlistment in the U.S. military, with a presence in every major conflict from the Revolutionary War to the Vietnam War.

-Due to centuries of colonial ties, the second largest number of Cape Verdeans live in Portugal (150,000), with sizeable communities in the former Portuguese colonies of Angola (45,000) and São Tomé and Príncipe (25,000).
+Due to centuries of colonial ties, the second largest number of Cape Verdeans live in Portugal (150,000), with sizable communities in the former Portuguese colonies of Angola (45,000) and São Tomé and Príncipe (25,000).
 Major populations exist in countries with cultural and linguistic similarities, such as Spain (65,500), France (25,000), Senegal (25,000), and Italy (20,000).
 Other large communities live in the United Kingdom (35,500), the Netherlands (20,000, of which 15,000 are concentrated in Rotterdam), and Luxembourg and Scandinavia (7,000).
 Outside the U.S. and Europe, the biggest Cape Verdean populations are in Mexico (5,000) and Argentina (8,000).

 Over the years, Cape Verde has increasingly become a net recipient of migrants, due to its relatively high per capita income, political and social stability, and civil freedom.
 Chinese make up a sizeable and important segment of the foreign population, while nearby West African countries account for most immigration.
 In the 21st century, a few thousand Europeans and Latin Americans have settled in the country, mostly professionals, entrepreneurs, and retirees.
-Over 22,000 foreign-born residents are naturalized, hailing from over 90 countries.
+Over 22,000 foreign-born residents are naturalised, hailing from over 90 countries.

-The Cape Verdean diaspora experience is reflected in many artistic and cultural expressions, most famously the song Sodade by Cesária Évora.